 Third trimester: Weeks 28 – 40

-This is it — the last leg of your pregnancy.
-Let’s be honest, growing a baby is hard work, and by now you’re probably feeling the effects of pregnancy sleep problems, pregnancy weight gain and the anxiety of the big life changes to come.
+This is it — the last leg of your pregnancy calendar.
+Growing a baby is hard work.
+By now, you’re probably feeling the effects of pregnancy sleep problems, pregnancy weight gain, and the anxiety of the big life changes to come.
 But these stresses are tempered by the excitement of knowing you’ll soon meet your baby!

 Physically, your growing body continues to meet the demands of pregnancy, and you may experience: